subtalegames/rustfmt/README.md

 ## Configuration options

-Below you can find reasoning behind all of the configuration options present in Subtale's custom rustfmt configuration.
+Below you can find the reasoning behind all of the configuration options present in Subtale's custom rustfmt configuration.

 Some of these settings are set to their default values; this is intentional to ensure that they are kept as default.